 Note: Performance Measure was changed to a percentage in FY13, and is no longer a number.
 Results for previous years are listed above for reference.
+This measure will be discontinued for FY14.

 The SAPB and the Appraisal Bureau maintain computer logs of the names of all properties appraised and valued.